eremcan/ReadingIsGood/README.md

     - Spring AOP (For Demo purposes)
     - Swagger3
     - Lombok
-    - Localization (for Only specific errors)
+    - Localization (for only specific errors)
 - Docker
 - MongoDb